george4n/ddocs/content/esigning/creating-a-flow.md

 ### Template Setup

 The first step in making an eSigning flow is to setup the document template.
-If you do not want to send documents in PDF form to your customers and just want simple singing pages, then skip the first step and continue to [Document Setup](https://docs.dialing.se/esigning/creating-a-flow/#document-setup).
+If you do not want to send documents in PDF form to your customers and just want simple signing pages, then skip the first step and continue to [Document Setup](https://docs.dialing.se/esigning/creating-a-flow/#document-setup).
 Otherwise, click "Create New"

 ![](/uploads/Screenshot 2018-08-28 20.28.36.png)